-Many undocumented students under DACA are in fear for president-elect Trump to be in the White House.
+Many undocumented students under DACA are in fear of president-elect Trump being in the White House.
 He has promised to do a variety of things on his first day as president.
-One of his many promises is to enforce very strict immigration laws and to end President Obama’s immigration executive actions, which includes DACA.
+One of his many promises is to enforce exceptionally strict immigration laws and to end President Obama’s immigration executive actions, which includes DACA.

-Many recipients of DACA are afraid that they will be deported and their lives and education in the United States will be taken away from them in an instant if Trump decides to repeal the executive order.
-Because of this many DACA and non-DACA students have called on college administrators to appoint their schools as “sanctuary campuses.”
+Numerous recipients of DACA are afraid that they will be deported and their lives and education in the United States will be taken away from them in an instant if Trump decides to repeal the executive order.
+Because of this, many DACA and non-DACA students have called on college administrators to appoint their schools as “sanctuary campuses.”

-At the moment over 188 colleges and universities have organized petitions and letters to make their campuses a sanctuary.
-Out of these 188 colleges and universities, only four have not supported in being a “sanctuary campus.”
+At the moment, over 188 colleges and universities have organized petitions and letters to make their campuses a sanctuary.
+Out of the 188 colleges and universities, only four have denied the labeling of being a “sanctuary campus.”
 Nine have declared sanctuary status and 48 have promised to commit and support undocumented and immigrant students.
-However, 127 colleges and universities have not responded to the petition of becoming a sanctuary campus.
+However, 127 colleges and universities have not responded to the petition of becoming a “sanctuary campus.”

 During Trump’s campaign trail, he promised that no city that considered itself a sanctuary would be given “taxpayer dollars.”
-And in a recent tweet sent out by Texas Gov. Greg Abbott, he too said that he would “sign a law that bans sanctuary cities” and that “Texas will not tolerate sanctuary campuses.”
-If they choose to be established with a sanctuary status, then he would cut funding as well.
+And in a series of recent tweets sent out by Texas Gov. Greg Abbott, he too said that he would, “sign a law that bans sanctuary cities,” and that, “Texas will not tolerate sanctuary campuses.”
+If a publicly funded university chose to establish itself as a sanctuary status, then he would cut their funding.

-However, before any tweet(s) were sent out that day, student organizations at UNT and TWU decided to stage a campus walkout at noon on December 1 and meet up at the square to show their support for the sanctuary campus movement and advocate for their campuses to become sanctuaries for students, faculty, and staff.
+However, before any tweet(s) were sent out that day, student organizations at UNT and TWU decided to stage a campus walkout at noon, on December 1, and meet up at “The Square” in Denton, Texas to show their support for the sanctuary campus movement and advocate for their campuses to become sanctuaries for students, faculty, and staff.

 Jared Hernandez, Political Science major, and Cristal Benitez-Lopez, a double major in International Business and Spanish, spoke about the experience in being a part of organizing a task force to voice the concerns of undocumented and immigrant students.

-Their main concern is that they want students to feel safe at UNT and to not be afraid of deportation at any given moment while an undocumented or immigrant student is pursuing their education and have taken the “legal” steps to be here.
-Whether it was the traditional or non-traditional route to have “legal” status in the United States.
+Their main priority is that they want students to feel safe at UNT and to not be afraid of deportation at any given moment while an undocumented or immigrant student is pursuing their education and have followed further lawful steps to be in the United States.
+Whether the student came to the United States through the traditional or non-traditional route.

 “We want to ensure that the students have a safe place on campus,” Hernandez said.
 “Not be afraid of getting deported.”